ropensci/roweb3/content/blog/2026-06-19-maintainermonth/index.md

 ## The social media campaign

 One of our commitments to our community is to amplify the people who make it work.
+Social media is one of the ways we do that, so we thought Maintainer Month would be a great opportunity to highlight the people behind the packages through a social media campaign.

 To run this campaign, we first needed permission from our maintainers to feature them.
-In our annual maintainer survey, we asked maintainers whether they would like to be featured in a public spotlight, and many said yes.
+In our annual maintainer survey, we asked whether they would be interested in being featured in a public spotlight, and many said yes.

 We also reached out to current and past Champions from our Champions Program, which trains and supports R developers from historically underrepresented groups in the open science community.